roselineinyang95-dev/MovieLens-Data-Analysis/README.md

 The analysis examines movie ratings, genres, release years, and user-generated tags to uncover patterns that could support a future movie recommendation system.

 ## Objectives
-Clean and prepare the MovieLens datasets
+Clean and prepare the MovieLens datasets,
-Merge movie ratings with metadata and tags
+Merge movie ratings with metadata and tags,
-Perform feature engineering
+Perform feature engineering,
-Explore rating patterns
+Explore rating patterns,
-Identify meaningful insights
+Identify meaningful insights,
 Determine how the findings could support a recommendation system.

 ## Tools Used